 Discover the Best of the Musée d’Orsay in Paris

-What is the “best of the Musée d’Orsay”?
-What I think are the best pieces, and what others think are the best is pretty subjective!
 But I think every artsy traveler can agree that the Musée d’Orsay never disappoints, no matter how many times you walk through the grand hall on the main floor and ride the escalators to view the outstanding collection of Impressionist and post-Impressionist art on the 5th floor.

 The Musée d’Orsay is more than a must-see for the artsy traveler.
 It’s akin to a pilgrimage!
 It certainly ranks as one of my all-time-favorite European museums.
 In this post, I share some of my favorite pieces in the Musée d’Orsay.